Yachting

 The British Virgin Islands

-The BVI’s protected bays are the stuff of sailing legend.
-Well-maintained mooring buoys make anchoring straightforward, and steady winds of 15 to 20 knots keep things moving without ever feeling rough.
-Hops between islands rarely stretch beyond four hours, so you’re never grinding through a long passage.
-That said, you should factor in the marina costs — around $95 USD per night for a 56-foot monohull — and be aware that true free-anchoring spots are limited thanks to those same mooring buoys.
+The BVI's protected bays are the stuff of sailing legend.
+Well-maintained mooring buoys make anchoring straightforward, and steady 15 to 20 knot winds keep things moving without ever feeling rough.
+Mooring runs around $95 per night for a 56-foot monohull, and free-anchoring spots are limited by the buoy system.

 The Best Yachting Destinations Across the Globe (2024)